Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Methods

 \subsection{Model comparison criteria}

 To compare all models, we will use the Approximate Leave-One-Out Information Criterion (LOOIC) and the Widely Applicable Information Criterion (WAIC).
 Both criteria measure the out-of-sample prediction accuracy of the models \citep{vehtari2017}.
-An area criterion will also be used to determine the importance of period and cohort effects.
-Functions that approximate the period and cohort effects of the APC, AP, and AC models will be linearly interpolated.
-The area of these functions can then be calculated, which leads to finding the proportion explained by each variable for changes in each effect.

-Equation \ref{eqn:peff} shows the proportion of period changes explained by period effects, where $Area_{P, APC}$ refers to the area of period effects in the APC model and $Area_{P, AP}$ is the area of period effects in the APC model.
-Similarly, the proportion of cohort changes explained by cohort effects can be found from equation \ref{eqn:ceff}, by finding $Area_{C, APC}$, the area of cohort effects in the APC model, and $Area_{C, AC}$, the area of cohort effects in the AC model.

-This comparison will also be performed numerically using the residual errors for each model.
-The residual sum of squares is calculated for each model, using the observed ASFRs as data $\frac{y_{a,t}}{p_{a,t}}$ and the ASFRs given by each model as the fitted values.
+The most suitable model has the lowest LOOIC or WAIC value.
+We will calculate the LOOIC and WAIC for models with different Scaled Beta2 parameters, and a Gamma prior for the precision, in order to observe how the choice of prior affects the model's performance.
+The LOOIC and WAIC will also be used to compare models according to the type of constraints imposed.
+The constraints described in the previous subsection will be compared to the sum to zero constraint often found in literature, where $\sum_a\theta_a = \sum_t\phi_t =\sum_c \alpha_c =0$.
+Models will be compared using the residual errors for each model.
+The residual sum of squares will be calculated for each model, using the observed ASFRs as data $\frac{y_{a,t}}{p_{a,t}}$ and the ASFRs given by each model as the fitted values.

 Analogous to the coefficient of determination ($R^2$), the proportion of variation explained by the variables is calculated as such: